-Ultimately, the goal of the YEF is to take as many projects as possible to step 10, where they are being effectively delivered at scale.
+Ultimately, the goal of the YEF is to take as many projects as possible to step 6, where they are being tested for efficacy.
 Projects funded by the YEF can enter at any point on the ladder, depending upon their existing evidence and scale.
-However, most projects will be at the stage of feasibility study, pilot, efficacy or effectiveness (steps 4, 5, 6 and 7).
+However, most projects will be at the stage of feasibility study, pilot or, efficacy (steps 4, 5 and 6).
 These are the main types of evaluation that YEF commissions.
+We intend to prioritise spending on funding maximising the number of efficacy studies, over progressing a smaller number of interventions to larger-scale trials.

-Please see the EIF website for further information about the 10 steps for evaluation success and Figure 1 on p5 for a visual representation.
+Please see the EIF website for further information about the 10 steps for evaluation success and Figure 1 for a visual representation